hoanhan101/ultimate-go/README.md

 > Last updates is on August 2020.

-Almost a year ago, in August 2019, I shared this Ultimate Go Study Guide project on GitHub, and surprisingly, it got a lot of attention from the community.
+A year ago, in August 2019, I shared this Ultimate Go Study Guide project on GitHub, and surprisingly, it got a lot of attention from the community.
 Fast forward to August 2020, it now has over 11K stars, 900 folks with the help of more than 20 contributors.

 The project is a collection of my notes while learning Go programming language from [Ardan Labs's Ultimate Go course](https://www.oreilly.com/library/view/ultimate-go-programming/9780134757476/).